Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 David Benbennick, Public domain, via Wikimedia Commons

-It’s also within an hour’s drive north from Cleveland County and south from High Country spots like Blowing Rock and Boone.
+It’s also within an hour’s drive north of Cleveland County and south of High Country spots like Blowing Rock and Boone.
 We even included it in our guide covering day trips from Boone.

-If you’re more of a visual planner or quickly need to find one of the places we’ve mentioned, our map includes all of these things to do in Morganton and Burke County.
+If you’re more of a visual planner or quickly need to find one of the places we’ve mentioned, our map includes everything to do in Morganton and Burke County.

-Now that you see how easy it is to reach, let’s take a look at what there is to do in the area.
+Now that you see how easy it is to reach let’s look at what there is to do in the area.

 Read More: Day trips from Greensboro